 Thoracic actinomycosis may occur in patients with alcoholism and seizure disorders.
 Pulmonary infection usually happens from aspiration.
 Rarely disease can result from a human bite.
 Infection in the cervical and facial areas typically occurs following oral cavity surgery in patients with poor oral hygiene.
 Pelvic actinomycosis has been associated with the use of intrauterine devices (IUDs).
 Abdominal actinomycosis has been reported after any kind abdominal surgery but is most commonly seen after an appendectomy.

 The incidence of the disease is greater in males age 20 to 60 years.
-With peak incidence in 40 to 50 years old.
+With a peak incidence in 40 to 50 years old.
 The male to female ratio for incidence is 3:1.
 The use of IUD contraceptive devices in females has increased the incidence.
 The infection has a higher prevalence within areas with low socioeconomic status.
 There is no racial predilection.

-Actinomyces is part of the normal flora of the human oral cavity, GI tract, and female urogenital tract.
+Actinomyces are part of the normal flora of the human oral cavity, GI tract, and female urogenital tract.
 The organism is not virulent and only invades the body to cause deeper infections when there are tissue injury and a subsequent break in the normal mucosal barrier.
 Infection is mostly polymicrobial with as many as 5 to 10 other bacterial species present.
-The infection is established with the help of a companion bacteria by inhibiting host defenses, reducing oxygen tension, or by producing a toxin that facilitates inoculation of actinomycoses.
+The infection is established with the help of a companion bacteria by inhibiting host defenses, reducing oxygen tension, or by producing a toxin that facilitates the inoculation of actinomycoses.

 Once mucosal barriers are breached, and infection is established, the human host responds by initiating an intense inflammatory response which is suppurative and granulomatous.
 The infection does not respect tissue planes and spreads contiguously.
 This results in draining sinus tracts, tiny yellow clumps called sulfur granules, and the result may be intense fibrosis of tissue.